 The dynamic duo – the brains behind Wylam Brewery, The Town Wall and The Bridge Tavern in Newcastle – stepped in just weeks after the local council’s ambitious plans to create the world’s largest ‘shipping container garden’ were scrapped.
 And thank goodness they did.
 If you’re a regular, like me, you’ll know just how great a place it is to be; somewhere to feast on the finest local treats, mingle with chums under a glittering disco ball, kick-back with a few weekend beers, or celebrate a special occasion with a sit-down, Swedish-style meal.

 MARKET MUSTS >>

 Hawker Market is the heart of this cool container community.
 Every weekend, hundreds of hungry foodies make the journey over the Swing Bridge to reach it – and for good reason.

-Inspired by Rob and Dave’s travels, it’s home to 15 independent foodie traders and a deliciously laid-back vibe.
+Inspired by Rob and Dave’s travels, it’s home to a range of specially-selected independent foodie traders, serving up flavours from around the globe, and a deliciously laid-back vibe.